texas-mcallen-mission/key-indicator-system/braindump.md

 ## updateDataSheet.js

+Contains all of the main dataFlow functions (except importContacts).
+These are:

-updateDataSheet
+- updateDataSheet
-pullFormData
+- pullFormData
-getContactData
+- getContactData
-mergeIntoMissionData
+- mergeIntoMissionData
-pushToDataSheetV2
+- pushToDataSheetV2
-pushErrorMessages
+- pushErrorMessages

 I have a convention/format all throughout dataFlow (that I should have turned into a class but never did) of using objects keyed by areaID instead of lists of areas.
 I called objects in that format "area data" objects.